Equilibrium with Heterogeneous Information Flows: The Large Number of Insiders Limit

 \end{enumerate} \end{ass}

-\begin{rem} Let us discuss Assumption \ref{A:converge}.
+\begin{rem} Let us discuss Assumption \ref{A:converge}, which is in force throughout this section.
 The function $\tau$ in $(1)$ allows for flexibility in modeling when insiders enter the market, as it may not be realistic to assume insiders arrive uniformly in time.
 We require additional smoothness on $\tau$ as well as $\dot{\tau}(0) > 0$ to rule out the first insider being ``separated'' from all the other insiders in the limit.
-For example, one can take $\tau$ to be concave, to reflect that insiders enter the market sooner, rather than later.
+For example, one can take $\tau$ to be concave, to reflect that more insiders enter the market sooner.

 In $(3)$, it is not required, but realistically one should assume $p$ is increasing to $\infty$ as $t\to 1$.
 This reflects the idea that the signal becomes more precise the later it is received.